TrevonC/TrevonC/README.md

 ```

-Currently a Student at [George Brown College](https://www.georgebrown.ca/programs/computer-programming-and-analysis-program-t177), working on final projects with classes in Full Stack Development, Machine Learning, Mobile Application Development, Intro. to Cyber Security and Capstone. *New currently*: Now using Swift for IOS Development and utilizing new tools such as XCode to create my projects and assignments.
+Software Developer with 3 years of studying at [George Brown College](https://www.georgebrown.ca/programs/computer-programming-and-analysis-program-t177), currently working towards advancing my skills as a iOS Mobile Developer.
+Using Swift I'm now learning to apply advance programming methedologies to iOS Development and utilizing tools such as XCode to create my projects and complete personal goals.

 ### &#x1f4c8; GitHub Stats
 <a href="https://github.com/TrevonC/TrevonC">